hamburger

 Tax is defined as a mandatory contribution by entities or individuals to governments in almost every country in the world.
 Direct tax and indirect tax are different types of taxes.
 Examples of direct taxes are income tax, corporation tax, dividend distribution tax, minimum alternative tax, and security transaction tax.
 Examples of indirect taxes are service tax, sales tax, value-added tax, excise duty, customs duty, etc.

-The tax paid directly to the entity that is imposed by a person or organisation is known as a direct tax.
+The tax paid directly to the entity that is imposed by a person or organization is known as a direct tax.
 This money is used to keep the government’s revenue stable.
-The two benefits and two drawbacks of direct taxes are as follows:

 What is Indirect Tax?